Tina WarnockHead of Service and Registered Music Therapist

 Simi qualified as a music therapist from Guildhall School of Music and Drama in 2015 following a degree in Music from Cardiff University and several years of teaching music and leading various ensembles in both Sussex and London.
 Her music therapy experience includes working with young children and teenagers with learning disabilities, autism and emotional, behavioural difficulties in early years / family based settings, SEN and mainstream schools and a school specifically for children with visual impairments.
 Simi’s clinical experience also extends to working in care homes and community settings for adults living with dementia, learning disabilities, physical disabilities, autism and other mental health difficulties.
 HCPC Number: AS 15306

-Ruth qualified as a music therapist in 1990 from Roehampton, following a degree in music from Nottingham University.
-She then worked for Autism East Midlands (formerly NORSACA) for 8 years before moving to Sussex.
+Ruth qualified as a Music Therapist in 1990 from Roehampton, following a degree in Music from Nottingham University.
+Ruth worked for Autism East Midlands (formerly NORSACA) for 8 years before moving to Sussex.
 She has many years’ experience working with clients with autism, learning disabilities and complex needs, emotional and behavioural problems and attachment issues.
-She works with people of all ages, but has most experience working with children and young people aged 0-18.
-In addition to her work for Belltree, she works in Special Schools and Early Years settings.
-HCPC Registration number: AS05777
+Ruth works with people of all ages, but has most experience working with children and young people aged 0-18 and of working with families.
+In addition to her work for Belltree, she works in Special Schools, Early Years settings, and with adult addicts in recovery.
+Ruth is a highly experienced trainer and mentor supporting practitioners who want to use music in their work with people with additional needs.
+Ruth is approved as a clinical supervisor by the British Association of Music Therapy (BAMT).

 Lorraine qualified as a Music Therapist in summer 2019 from Roehampton University, having completed a Bachelor of music degree at Royal Holloway University of London and a PGCE in secondary music several years earlier.
 Between studies, Lorraine has had extensive experience working with adults with mental health challenges, including running music groups and music studio sessions in a homelessness service.
 During her MA in music therapy, Lorraine undertook placements running music therapy for adults with dementia, pre-school children with special educational needs and a third placement running a group for young adults with first episode psychosis.
 Since completing her MA, Lorraine has been running a music therapy project working with victims of human trafficking.
 HCPC registration AS 16833.